Outgoing Student Mobility for Studies

 -5 points

-2 Disabled people with at least 50% disability rate documented by the Disability Health Board report in the "Regulation on Disability Evaluation for Adults" published in the Official Gazette dated February 20, 2019 and numbered 30692.
+2 People with at least 50% disability rate certified by the Disability Health Board report in the "Regulation on Disability Assessment for Adults" published in the Official Gazette dated February 20, 2019 and numbered 30692.
 They must submit the Disability Health Board report.

-4 It is applied for one time only.
-If selected, it is not applied in the student's subsequent applications.
-If the student is not selected, the additional points will continue to be applied in subsequent applications.
+4 It is applied once for each level of education (undergraduate, graduate, doctorate) and each project type (KA131-KA171).
+If the student participates in the mobility, it is not applied in the student's subsequent applications.
+If the student does not participate in the mobility (if waived within the waiver period or if there is a force majeure), the additional points will continue to be applied in subsequent applications.

-* If a student who has previously benefited from mobility applies for both study and internship activities at the same time, "-20" points will be deducted from the mobility type he/she has benefited from before and "-10" points will be deducted from the second mobility type he/she applies for.
+*If a student who has previously benefited from mobility applies for both study and traineeship activities at the same time, "20" points will be deducted from the mobility type he/she has benefited from before and "10" points will be deducted from the second mobility type he/she applies for.

-Evaluation results are announced on the Web page of the Office of International Exchange Programs.
+Evaluation results are announced on the web page of the International Exchange Programs Office.

 OTHER INFORMATION